TheFrenchGhosty/wiki.thefrenchghosty.me/docs/linux/kvm.md

 systemctl restart libvirtd
 ```

-# Add SSH connection to virt-manager
+## Add SSH Connection to Virt-manager

 Virt-Manager doesn't have an interface to add details to SSH connections other than username/hostname, you need to do it from the cli directly:

 ```
 virt-manager -c 'qemu+ssh://[USERNAME]@[HOSTNAME]:[PORT]/system?keyfile=[NAME OF YOUR SSH KEYFILE]'